MaxxiPaxxi/bachelor-thesis/README.md

-# bachelor-thesis
+# Bachelor Thesis: Spectral Theory and Quantum Mechanics

-Bachelor Thesis: Spectral Theory and Quantum Mechanics
+Report for my Bachelor Thesis on Spectral Theory and Quantum Mechanics